jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 We are importing a json library.
 We are using this library to parse the json structure for an rsvp using the json.loads function.
 We then extract the venue element out of the structure and push that into a new RDD.
-We will print the total amount of rsvp events received in the batch, the number of events with a venue, and the top venues with pprint.
+We will print the total amount of `rsvp` events received in the batch, the number of events with a `venue`, and the top venues with `pprint`.

-We can test this by just copying the meetup.data.\* files into the /tmp/datastreams directory.
+We can test this by just copying the `meetup.data.*`` files into the `/tmp/datastreams` directory.
 ```
-\$cp meetup.data.1 /tmp/datastreams/
+$cp meetup.data.1 /tmp/datastreams/

-\$cp meetup.data.2 /tmp/datastreams/
+$cp meetup.data.2 /tmp/datastreams/

-\$cp meetup.data.3 /tmp/datastreams/
+$cp meetup.data.3 /tmp/datastreams/
 ```
-and so forth…Every time you copy a file it will be detected by Spark Streaming, picked up and included in the current batch.
+and so forth.
+Every time you copy a file it will be detected by Spark Streaming, picked up and included in the current batch.
 Stop the streaming process by typing:
 ```